vplasencia/ethrome-2024-bandada-slides/slides.md

 />
 </div>

-- Groups support multiple credentials using logical operators.
+- Groups support multiple credentials using logical operators such as AND, OR, NOT and XOR.

 <div class="flex gap-2 mt-[.5rem]">
 <div>Credentials package:</div>